jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/no-static-element-interactions.md

 ## Rule details

 You may configure which handler props should be taken into account when applying this rule.
-The recommended configuration includes the following 6 handlers.
+The recommended configuration includes the following 6 handlers and the `allowExpressionValues` option.

 ```javascript
 'jsx-a11y/no-static-element-interactions': [